 The fund pursues its objective by investing in a diversified portfolio typically consisting of approximately 60% stocks and 40% bonds, money market securities and cash reserves.
 Domestic stocks are drawn from the overall U.S. market.
 International stocks are selected primarily from large companies in developed markets but may also include investments in emerging markets.
-Bonds, which may be issued by U.S. or foreign issuers and issued with fixed or floating interest rates, are primarily investment grade (i.e., assigned one of the four highest credit ratings by established credit rating agencies) and are chosen across the entire government, corporate, and mortgage-backed securities markets.
-Maturities generally reflect the manager's outlook for interest rates.
+Bonds, which may be issued by U.S. or foreign issuers and issued with fixed or floating interest rates, are primarily investment grade (i.e., assigned one of the four highest credit ratings by established rating agencies) and are chosen across the entire government, corporate, and mortgagebacked securities markets.
+Maturities generally reflect the adviser's outlook for interest rates.
 The fund may invest up to 40% of its total assets in foreign securities.

-T. Rowe Price may decide to overweight or underweight a particular asset class based on its outlook for the economy and financial markets.
+The adviser may decide to overweight or underweight a particular asset class based on its outlook for the economy and financial markets.
 Under normal conditions, the fund's allocation to the broad asset classes will be within the following ranges, each as a percentage of the fund's net assets: stocks (50-70%) and bonds and money markets (30-50%).
-When deciding upon allocations within these prescribed limits, we may favor fixed income securities if the economy is expected to slow sufficiently to hurt corporate profit growth.
-When strong economic growth is expected T. Rowe Price may favor stocks.
-T. Rowe Price may adjust the fund's portfolio and overall risk profile by making tactical decisions to overweight or underweight particular asset classes or sectors based on its outlook for the global economy and securities markets.
-When selecting particular stocks, T. Rowe Price will examine relative values and prospects among growth- and value-oriented stocks, domestic and international stocks, small- to large-cap stocks, and stocks of companies involved in activities related to commodities and other real assets.
-This process draws heavily upon T. Rowe Price's proprietary stock research expertise.
+When deciding upon allocations within these prescribed limits, the adviser may favor stocks when strong economic growth is expected and may favor fixed income securities if the economy is expected to slow sufficiently to hurt corporate profit growth.
+The adviser may adjust the fund's portfolio and overall risk profile by making tactical decisions to overweight or underweight particular asset classes or sectors based on its outlook for the global economy and securities markets.
+When selecting particular stocks, the adviser examines relative values and prospects among growth- and value-oriented stocks, domestic and international stocks, small- to large-cap stocks, and stocks of companies involved in activities related to commodities and other real assets.
+This process draws heavily upon the adviser's proprietary stock research expertise.
 While the fund maintains a diversified portfolio, its portfolio manager may, at any particular time, shift stock selection toward markets or market sectors that appear to offer attractive value and appreciation potential.

 A similar security selection process applies to bonds.
-When deciding whether to adjust duration, credit risk exposure, or allocations among the various sectors (for example, high yield "junk" bonds, mortgage- and asset-backed securities, international bonds, and emerging markets bonds), T. Rowe Price weighs such factors as the outlook for inflation and the economy, corporate earnings, expected interest rate movements and currency valuations, and the yield advantage that lower-rated bonds may offer over investment-grade bonds.
+When deciding whether to adjust duration, credit risk exposure, or allocations among the various sectors (for example, high yield "junk" bonds, mortgage- and asset-backed securities, international bonds, and emerging markets bonds), the adviser weighs such factors as the outlook for inflation and the economy, corporate earnings, expected interest rate movements and currency valuations, and the yield advantage that lower-rated bonds may offer over investment-grade bonds.

 As with any fund, there is no guarantee that the fund will achieve its objective(s).
 The fund's share price fluctuates, which means you could lose money by investing in the fund.
 The fund has partial exposure to a variety of risks in proportion to the amount it invests in stocks, bonds, and money market securities.
-The principal risks of investing in this fund, which may be even greater during periods of market disruption or volatility, are summarized as follows:
+The principal risks of investing in this fund, which may be even greater in bad or uncertain market conditions, are summarized as follows: